muratbiberoglu/algoComp24/scalar-value/statement.md

 ## Output Format

-* T number of lines containing "1" if given test case yields a scalar value or "-1" if it isn't.
+* T number of lines containing "1" if given test case yields a scalar value or "-1" if it doesn't.

 ## Constraints